frontEndDoctor/Financial-Products-EDA/README.md

-# Financial Products
+# Financial Products (using open source data)

-This task is an Exploratory Data Analysis of some financial products and their performance with consumers
+This task is an Exploratory Data Analysis of customer's complaints on some financial products in the US.

 In this EDA, we'll be treating three issues basically;